gecko0307/dlib/README.md

 Architecture
 ------------
 dlib 2.0 will consist of several API layers:
 1. `dcore` - `betterC`-compliant low-level procedural API, a minimal standard library replacement.
 Completely standalone.
 Possible support for bare metal/WebAssembly/ARM.
+Uses only `betterC` parts of Phobos, like `std.traits` and system APIs.
 2. `dlib2` - `@nogc` object-oriented API with high-level features.
 Serves as an abstract interface for system APIs.
 Will support at least Unix and Windows.
 3. `dlib` - classic dlib 0.x/1.x API.
 As much functionality as possible will go to `dcore` and `dlib2`, this API will be only for backwards compatibility.
 4. `dlib3` - a home for experimental/optional features.